py-bootcamp/django-app-example/README.md

 # A simple django app

-This repo shows how to containerize a django application based on directly on pip requirements.txt or poetry.
+This repo shows how to containerize a django application based on pip requirements.txt, poetry or conda.

 ## To build for requirements.txt